Joseph Fourier University

-Joseph Fourier University (UJF, Université Joseph Fourier, also known as Grenoble I) was a French university situated in the city of Grenoble and focused on the fields of sciences, technologies and health.
+Joseph Fourier University (UJF, Université Joseph-Fourier, also known as Grenoble I or as Université Scientifique et Médicale de Grenoble) was a French university situated in the city of Grenoble and focused on the fields of sciences, technologies and health.
 It is now part of the Université Grenoble Alpes.

 Importance

 According to the 2009 ARWU, Joseph Fourier University is the sixth best university in France.
 Joseph Fourier University is also the fourth best university in Engineering & IT nationally and 115th globally in QS World University Rankings.
 The origins of this scientific university can be traced all the way back to 1811 when the scientist Joseph Fourier established a faculty of science in Grenoble.

 Part of the university is the Observatoire des Sciences de l'Univers de Grenoble (OSUG), a leading institution in the field of earth, space and environmental sciences.

 The university was at the origin of the Joint Universities Accelerator School (JUAS), together with CERN and ESRF, in the early 1990s.